zenml-io/zenml/docs/book/mlops_stacks/experiment_trackers/mlflow.md

 {% hint style="warning" %}
-This is not recommended for production settings as the credentials won't be stored securely and will be easily visible in the stack configuration.
+This is not recommended for production settings as the credentials won't be stored securely and will be clearly visible in the stack configuration.
 {% endhint %}

 ```shell